exploring self-realization, sacred personhood, and full humanity

 However, beauty as expressed in the fine arts might also become pathway to mystical depths.
 I would call this “sacred art,” in that it issues as product of the artist’s accessing Universal Consciousness.
 We discussed this in the “Higher Creativity” article.

 We often see this same dynamic in the typical published work.
-The writer seems to believe that good writing is the arresting of attention by way of the scandalous and the course, with little regard to the most important part of writing – having something worthwhile to say.
+The writer seems to believe that good writing is the arresting of attention by way of the scandalous and the coarse, with little regard to the most important part of writing – having something worthwhile to say.

 In these works of art there is nothing that leads us to higher ground or deeper perceptions, nothing that points us to the inner knowing, there is no “translucence,” no shining through, “of the eternal splendor of the One.”
 It’s a purely man-made work devoid of co-creatorship with the divine.

-From a grander perspective, however, it’s not just painting and writing, or music and sculpture, that becomes plastic material for the muse – one’s entire life, if properly lived, should reflect a cooperation with the transcendental; one’s life should become a masterpiece of Universal Consciousness’s expression.
+From a grander perspective, however, it’s not just painting and writing, or music and sculpture, that becomes plastic material for the muse – one’s entire life, if properly lived, should reflect a cooperation with the transcendental; one’s very life should become a masterpiece of Universal Consciousness’s expression.

 I like quoting Dr. Ernest Becker on this vital point, and have done so on the homepage, but allow me to reference his words again: